musadiq7860/resume-screener/README.md

-readme = """# 🧠 AI Resume Screener
+# 🧠 AI Resume Screener

 A fine-tuned DistilBERT model that classifies resumes into 43 job categories with **88% accuracy**.